 Located in Toronto’s urban centre of Moss Park, MLSE LaunchPad serves as a ‘living lab’ to explore and measure how sport can help improve the lives of youth.
 The 42,000sq ft space is an incubator for collaboration.
 In addition to sport programs developed by a team of coaches, who host expert partners that deliver best-in-class programming and support the four pillars: Healthy Body, Healthy Mind, Ready For School and Ready For Work.
 MLSE LaunchPad is a place where youth use sport to recognize and reach their potential.
 Sport is a very powerful tool, and by combining sport and youth development programming with a commitment to measurement and evaluation, anything is possible.

-BMO training ground is modeled after traditional European football academies, the facility includes four natural and artificial fields, along with many more amenities catering to the needs of the senior and academy squads.
+BMO training ground is modelled after traditional European football academies, the facility includes four natural and artificial fields, along with many more amenities catering to the needs of the senior and academy squads.
 The facility officially opened its doors in June 2012.
 It is the exclusive home of the Toronto FC first team, Toronto FCII and Academy squads.

 In keeping with MLSE’s rootedness in the community, the Ford Performance Centre serves as the Leafs’ and Marlies’ practice and training facility.
 Women and children’s hockey organizations and sports clubs also use the three NHL and one Olympic-sized rink.
 The facility even houses the archives of the Hockey Hall of Fame.